 A 'competent authority' is authorised to make rulings on organic legislation.
 In GB the competent authority is Defra or one of its devolved agencies who have delegated some controls to accredited organic certification bodies.
-The certification body that is appointed by the Soil Association to inspect and certify to Soil Association organic standards in the UK is Soil Association Certification.
+The certification body that is appointed by the Soil Association to inspect and certify to the Organic Standards for Great Britain is Soil Association Certification.
 Throughout these standards 'your certification body' refers to Soil Association Certification.
 For further definitions, please refer to the separate Glossary document on our website.